maklipsa/maklipsa.github.io/_posts/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies.md

 > DON'T RUN THIS OR ANY OTHER SCRIPT WITHOUT CHECKING.
 > MODIFYING REGISTRY REQUIRES ADMINISTRATOR PERMISSIONS, SO A LOT OF HARM CAN BE DONE WHEN RUNNING A SCRIPT FORM A NOT TRUSTED SOURCE.

 After enabling assembly binding logging, there are two ways to continue:

 ## Analyse assembly binding logs with Fuslogvw

-Windows has a build-in tool called `Fuslogvw.exe`.
+Windows has a built-in tool called `Fuslogvw.exe`.
 It should be located in several places, but the pattern is: `C:\Program Files (x86)\Microsoft SDKs\Windows\<<SDK_VERSION>>\bin\NETFX <<RUNTIME_VERSION>> Tools\`.
 Any version will do since the tool is available from [.NET version 1.1](https://msdn.microsoft.com/en-us/library/e74a18c4(v=vs.71).aspx), and the version numbers between 4.6.2 and 4.0 differ only in minor version.
 The tool is simple, so I won't describe how it works.
-I personally prefer the other way:
+I prefer the other way:

 ## Reading assembly binding log files (Fusion Log)

-This is my preferred way to diagnose.
-After dealing with many Microsoft loggs, I think the assembly binding ones are the best ones.
+The log may look intimidating, but knowing a few things makes them easy to read.

+We first have to identify the assembly binding logs for the assembly causing problems.
-The files are named using a pattern like this:
+Assemblies are identified using a pattern like this:

 `[assembly name], Version=[assembly version], Culture=[culture], PublicKeyToken=[public token]`

-so for NLog we will have:
+In our example we are having problems with NLog, so the string we are looking for will be this:

 `NLog, Version=4.0.0.0, Culture=neutral, PublicKeyToken=5120e14c03d0593c`

-The best way to understand how .NET runtime loads assemblies let's look at the logs.<br/>
+We will find entries that succeeded and ones that failed.
+The first scenario is more straightforward, so let's look at it first.

-### The operation completed successfully.
+### A successful operation: The operation completed successfully.

 First an easy one - the one that succeeded.
 <br/>